Posted on April 10, 2017 by Dina Miller

-Summer crowds may be gone, but the adventures go on at the Indiana Dunes National Lakeshore and Indiana Dunes State Park.
+Summer crowds may be gone, but the adventures go on at the Indiana Dunes National Park and Indiana Dunes State Park.
 In fact, cooler weather makes hiking and other outdoor activities even more enjoyable.
-There’s so much to do that park officials and other partners plan to showcase numerous activities during the second annual Indiana Dunes Outdoor Adventure Festival, taking place Oct.
-5-7.
+There’s so much to do that park officials and other partners plan to showcase numerous activities during the annual Indiana Dunes Outdoor Adventure Festival, taking place Oct.
+4-6.
 You might go hiking, paddling, biking, birding, or on photography explorations during the event.
 Even if you don’t register for the weekend, you can find an adventure anytime during the fall with maps and advice from state park guides.

 Birders in the know flock to the Indiana’s northwest corner, a haven for nearly 400 species drawn by Lake Michigan’s open waters and a diverse landscape of dunes, beaches, wetlands, and prairies.
 On hikes through various areas, they can spot numerous birds, some relatively rare.
 Fall is one of the best times to witness a fascinating occurrence as gigantic flocks of sandhill cranes migrate through the region on their way south for the winter.
 Each evening of the stop, roughly the last two weeks of October, they cover the fields, resting during their journey.
 It’s the largest congregation of sandhill cranes east of the Mississippi.
 Stop by the Indiana Dunes Visitor Center, and the excellent front desk staff can recommend the best places to see the cranes and view their fascinating jumping and dancing.